-One day in Paradise, Adam sees Eve for the first time.
+One day in Eden, Adam sees Eve for the first

 ”I am Adam,” he says to her.